josesousaribeiro/Pred2Town/README.md

 # Search summary

-Relevant research has been standing out in the computing community aiming to develop computational models capable of predicting occurrence of crimes, analyzing contexts of crimes, extracting profiles of individuals linked to crimes, and analyzing crimes according to time.
-This, due to the social impact and also the  complex origin of the data, thus showing itself as an interesting computational challenge.
-This research presents a computational model for the prediction of homicide crimes, based on tabular data of crimes registered in the city of Belém - Pará, Brazil.
-Statistical tests were performed with 8 different classification methods, both Random Forest, Logistic Regression, and Neural Network presented best results, AUC ~ 0.8.
-Results considered as a baseline for the proposed problem.
+Relevant research has been highlighted in the computing community to develop machine learning models capable of predicting the occurrence of crimes, analyzing contexts of crimes, extracting profiles of individuals linked to crime, and analyzing crimes over time.
+However, models capable of predicting specific crimes, such as homicide, are not commonly found in the current literature.
+This research presents a machine learning model to predict homicide crimes, using a dataset that uses generic data (without study location dependencies) based on incident report records for 34 different types of crimes, along with time and space data from crime reports.
+Experimentally, data from the city of Belém - Pará, Brazil was used.
+These data were transformed to make the problem generic, enabling the replication of this model to other locations.
+In the research, analyses were performed with simple and robust algorithms on the created dataset.
+With this, statistical tests were performed with 11 different classification methods and the results are related to the prediction’s occurrence and non-occurrence of homicide crimes in the month subsequent to the occurrence of other registered crimes, with 76% assertiveness for both classes of the problem, using Random Forest.
+Results are considered as a baseline for the proposed problem.

 # Important

 The disclosure of statistical information present in this study is duly authorized by the Secretariat of Public Security and Social Defense of the State of Pará, Brazil.
 Document available at: https://github.com/josesousaribeiro/Pred2Town/blob/master/Autorization%20of%20Data's%20Utilization/Authorization%20to%20use%20data%20on%20behalf%20of%20Jose%CC%81%20Ribeiro.PDF

-# The procedures performed in this research can be divided into 4 parts:
+# The procedures performed in this research can be divided into 5 parts:

 Note, in order not to expose the personal information of individuals, we do not provide in this repository information a raw database of reports of occurrence reports of the city of study.